 Notes

-- To give your cake a subtle yellow color, use a light olive oil, a few drops of yellow food coloring or a pinch of turmeric.
-Note that turmeric can give you cake a slight green hue.
+3. To give your cake a subtle yellow color, use a light olive oil or a few drops of yellow food coloring.
+Adding turmeric may give your cake a slight green hue.

 This post may contain affiliate links.
 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.